 - A strong institutional history of developing and preparing nurses through our RN-BSN & MSN programs.
 Several alumni hold terminal degrees and will be teaching in the program.

-View the course requirements, layout a sample four-year plan, and learn more about the nursing program at Spring Arbor University in the catalog taken from the undergraduate catalog.
+View the course requirements, layout a sample four-year plan and learn more about the nursing program at Spring Arbor University in the undergraduate catalog.

 For further information, contact:

 The Michigan State Board of Nursing Administrative Rules, state laws, and changes in requirements of accreditation bodies such as the CCNE may supersede any requirements printed in the Spring Arbor University catalog, student handbook, or BSN student handbook.